nginx/unit-docs/source/configuration.rst

 Java
 ====

-First, make sure to install Unit along with the :ref:`Java language module
+First, make sure to install Unit along with the
+:ref:`Java language module
 <installation-precomp-pkgs>`.

+Besides the
-Besides the :ref:`common options <configuration-apps-common>`, you have the
+:ref:`common options <configuration-apps-common>`,
-following:
+you have:

 .. list-table::
     :header-rows: 1